 Colorado College has a clear grievance process for sex discrimination.

-If a student is navigating a situation involving sex discrimination, sexual harassment, or sexual violence, they have many reporting options moving forward, ranging from informal to informal responses.
+If a student is navigating a situation involving sex discrimination, sexual harassment, or sexual violence, they have many reporting options moving forward, ranging from formal to informal responses.
 Processes and procedures for filing complaints are detailed in the Anti-Discrimination Policy and Sexual Misconduct Policy.
 Under Title IX, the grievance procedure must be both “prompt and equitable,” meaning it must be a timely response to discrimination and provide both parties equivalent rights during the investigative process.
-At CC, investigations are completed within a 60 days and both parties are offered the same options.
-Both parties have the right to have relevant witnesses speak on their behalf, both have the right to appeal, and both are entitled to an adviser or their choice to be present during the investigation.
+At CC, investigations are completed within 60 days and both parties are offered the same options.
+Both parties have the right to have relevant witnesses speak on their behalf, both have the right to appeal, and both are entitled to an adviser of their choice to be present during the investigation.
 If a student has questions about their options or the process, they can contact the Title IX Coordinator or may also speak confidentially with the Sexual Assault Response Coordinator.
-The SARC can be reached in 219 Worner, x8101, or Tara.Misra@ColoradoCollege.edu.
+The SARC can be reached in 219 Worner, x8101, or Maria.Mendez@ColoradoCollege.edu.

 Colorado College employees are trained to address sexual violence.

 Faculty and staff involved in investigation and adjudication of sex discrimination complaints receive comprehensive training regarding dynamics and impact of sexual violence.
-Training is also campus-wide and ongoing for Residence Life staff, Campus Safety, Athletics, and academic departments.
+Training also is campus-wide and ongoing for Residence Life staff, Campus Safety, Athletics, and academic departments.

 Colorado College relies on the appropriate standard of evidence for disciplinary hearings.

 Since Title IX is a federal civil right, the appropriate standard of evidence is a “preponderance of the evidence.”
-This standard of evidence means that an investigation must determine whether a complaint of sex discrimination is “more likely than not” to have occurred or 51% likely to have occurred.
+This standard of evidence means that an investigation must determine whether a complaint of sex discrimination is “more likely than not” to have occurred or 51 percent likely to have occurred.
 This standard applies for all complaints of sex discrimination, including sexual harassment and violence, because Title IX outlines standards for school disciplinary processes.
 This is different than the standard used in criminal complaints, which is considered the highest standard of evidence, “beyond a reasonable doubt.”